All students enrolled in Honors U.S. History I (Course 121) should read the following book.

 All students enrolled in College-Prep U.S. History II (Course 132) should read the following book.

 Sarah Vowell, Assassination Vacation, (ISBN: 9780743260039)

 “Vowell has a perspective on American history that is definitely funny.
 She visits museums, historic sites, statues, libraries, anything remotely relevant to successful presidential assassins, and a few of those not so successful.
 This is an amusing way to learn history, but it is also an unusual look at the interconnectedness of things.” – School Library Journal

 All students enrolled in A.P.
-United States History II should read A City So Grand and assigned chapters from Eric Foner’s Give Me Liberty!
+United States History II should read A City So Grand and chapter 16 from Eric Foner’s Give Me Liberty!
 An American History 3rd Edition.
-Students should check this space again in the near future for online access to the new textbook.
+The chapter can be accessed here: Chapter 16

 All students enrolled in A.P.
 Psychology should read Chapter 1, History and Chapter 4, Sensation and Perception in David G. Myers’ Psychology for A.P.
 2nd Edition.

 As this is a college-level course on a high school schedule, it is necessary to assign two chapters in the textbook Myers AP Psychology over the summer.
 After a great deal of discussion and deliberation, we decided that it would benefit you the most if we had you work with Chapters 1 and 4.
 Please make sure that you have prepared the chapters on History (Ch.
 1) and on Sensation and Perception (Ch.
 4) well.
 Day one of our course will have the opportunity for you to demonstrate your knowledge in the form of a large quiz.
 You will not be able to use any informational aids while taking the quiz, and it will count as a classwork grade.